Report: 59 Confederate Symbols Removed Since George Floyd's Death

 Confederate symbols are not the only ones that have come down as the nation turned renewed attention to symbols of bigotry.

-In La Crosse, Wisconsin, a statue of Hiawatha is being removed; local community members had long objected that the statue misrepresented indigenous people.
+In La Crosse, Wis., a statue of Hiawatha is being removed; local community members had long objected that the statue misrepresented Indigenous people.
 The Washington, D.C., football team will no longer use a racial slur for its team name.
-Statues of Christopher Columbus have been pulled down in multiple cities, characterizing them as monuments to violent colonization.
+Statues of Christopher Columbus have been pulled down in multiple cities by critics characterizing them as monuments to violent colonization.

 Boston has decided to remove a statue of Abraham Lincoln, commemorating emancipation, from Park Square, because of what Mayor Martin Walsh called a "reductive representation" of a kneeling black man.
 The original of that statue stands in Lincoln Park in Washington, D.C.; it was funded largely by former enslaved people and has prompted local debate about what the monument symbolizes today.